Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 You certainly will need to use a computer, so the big question is whether to purchase one, or to use UVM's computing labs.
 Although most colleges at UVM do not require computers, about 98% of students do own one.
 If you don't have much experience with computers, you may want to use campus computing labs while you get up to speed.
 But most students find having their own computer convenient and worthwhile.

-Students who purchase computers through the University generally have a more positive experience than those who bring computers with them, so the University recommends purchasing from UVM's nonprofit Computer Depot.
-UVM offers competitive educational pricing, on-campus hardware service, and the simplicity of ready-to-use Internet software and virus protection.
+Students who purchase computers through the University generally have a more positive experience than those who bring computers with them, so the University recommends purchasing from UVM's nonprofit Tech Depot, located in the UVM Bookstore.
+The Tech Depot offers competitive educational pricing on computers from Apple and Dell, on-campus hardware service, and the simplicity of ready-to-use Internet software and virus protection.
 Computers are designed for the University's complex networked environment, rather than less demanding home use.
-The Computer Depot sells computers from Apple and Dell.

 Should I get a Mac or Windows computer?

-Both are supported at UVM (Mac OS X, Windows 7 Pro/Enterprise/Ultimate).
+Both are supported at UVM.
+Viruses and "spyware" are generally not a problem for Mac users, though OS X is not immune to malicious software.
 Most students can choose whatever they're most comfortable using.
-Viruses and "spyware" are generally not a problem for Mac users.
-Some disciplines, including the College of Education and Social Services, the School of Business Administration and the College of Engineering and Mathematical Sciences, have specific computer requirements or recommendations.
+Some disciplines however, including the College of Education and Social Services, the School of Business Administration and the College of Engineering and Mathematical Sciences, have specific computer requirements or recommendations.
 Check with your advisor or dean's office if you are unsure.

 Should I get a laptop or desktop?